-(iii) Learning Objectives : This paper has following learning objectives.
-Upon
+(iii) Learning Objectives

+This paper has following learning objectives.
+Upon successful completion of the course students:

 - 1. will understand basic concepts advocated by various psychotherapeutic schools. - 2. will gain knowledge about theoretical bases of various psychotherapies - 3. will get acquainted with requisite skill sets incorporated in various psychotherapies. - 4. will gain insight into various intervention strategies used in various psychotherapies.